Download Careers360 App

 Some examples of deuteromycetes are given below:-

-1. Trichoderma- Used in the biocontrol of plant diseases.
+1. Trichoderma - Used in the biocontrol of plant diseases.

-2. Alternaria- Causes leaf spots in plants.
+2. Alternaria - Causes leaf spots in plants.

-3. Colletotrichum- Causes anthracnose disease in crops.
+3. Colletotrichum - Causes anthracnose disease in crops.

-4. Helminthosporium- Causes blight in cereal crops.
+4. Helminthosporium - Causes blight in cereal crops.

-5. Fusarium- Produces microtoxins and causes wilting in plants.
+5. Fusarium - Produces microtoxins and causes wilting in plants.

-7. Candida: A yeast that causes human infections.
+7. Candida - A yeast that causes human infections.

-Why are Deuteromycetes known as the "Fungi Imperfecti"?
+Why are Deuteromycetes Called "Fungi Imperfecti"?

 Deuteromycetes are called fungi imperfecti because their sexual stage is either absent or not yet discovered.
 As a result, they cannot be classified into other well-defined fungal groups that rely on sexual reproduction.
 When their sexual forms are identified, they are often reclassified into Ascomycetes or Basidiomycetes.